fongandrew/hydeout/membership.md

 </div>
 </details>

-#### Via other methods
+## Via other methods

 If you do not have a PayPal account please see the details in the collapsed sections below.

 <details>
 	<summary>Click here on how to paying via bank transfer</summary>
 <div style="border-style: none none none solid;border-left-color:#4895ef;border-left-width=10px;padding:20px">
-<p>If paying via PayPal (with or withour an PayPal account) is not available in your region, please pay your membership fee by International Bank Transfer to the ISBA Treasurer.</p>
+<p>If paying via PayPal (with or without an PayPal account) is not available in your region, please pay your membership fee by International Bank Transfer to the ISBA Treasurer.</p>
 <p>Please note, International Bank Transfer will take up to 5 working days.</p>
 <ul>
 <li><b>Name (Beneficiary)</b>: Elizabeth Briggs</li>